-Joseph J. LaRosa, 60, has been Executive Vice President, General Counsel and Secretary since January 2019.
-From September 2011 to December 2018, he served as Senior Vice President, General Counsel and Secretary.
-Before joining Regeneron, Mr. LaRosa was Senior Vice President, General Counsel, and Secretary at Nycomed US Inc. Mr. LaRosa's prior experience includes working in a number of senior legal positions at Schering-Plough Corporation from 1993 to 2009, where he was a corporate officer and served most recently as Vice President, Legal Affairs, and a member of the Operations Management Team.
+served most recently as Vice President, Legal Affairs, and a member of the Operations Management Team.
 Mr. LaRosa received his J.D. from New York University School of Law.
 Marion McCourt, 59, has been Senior Vice President, Commercial since February 2018.
-From April 2017 until joining the Company, Ms. McCourt served as the Principal Operating Officer and the Chief Operating Officer and President of Axovant Sciences, Inc. Ms. McCourt previously served as chief operating officer of Medivation, Inc. from February 2016 until its acquisition by Pfizer Inc. in September 2016.
-Previously, Ms. McCourt worked at Amgen Inc., where she most recently served as a Vice President in U.S. Commercial Operating Officer for AstraZeneca U.S., a division of AstraZeneca plc.
+From April 2017 until joining the Company, Ms. McCourt served as the Principal Operating Officer and the Chief Operating Officer and President of Axovant Sciences, Inc. Ms. McCourt previously served as chief operating officer of Medivation, Inc. from February 2016 until its acquisition by Pfizer Inc. in September

+Ms. McCourt served as Vice President and General Manager at Amgen where she was responsible for the bone health and primary care business unit.
+From 2012 to 2013, she was Chief Operating Officer for AstraZeneca U.S., a division of AstraZeneca plc.
 Her responsibilities included oversight and leadership of all U.S. commercial functions, including medical affairs, business development, finance, human resources, legal, operations, and corporate affairs.
-During her 12-year tenure at AstraZeneca, Ms. McCourt was President and Chief Executive Officer of AstraZeneca plc.
-Ms. McCourt was President and Chief Lexecutive Officer of AstraZeneca plc.
-Ms. McCourt was President and Chief Lexecutive Officer of AstraZeneca plc.
-Ms. McCourt was President and Chief Lexecutive Officer of AstraZeneca plc.
-Ms. McCourt was President and Chief Lexecutive Officer of AstraZeneca plc.
-Ms. McCourt was President and Chief Lexecutive Officer of AstraZeneca plc.
-Ms. McCourt was President and Chief Lexecutive Officer of AstraZeneca plc.
+During her 12-year tenure at AstraZeneca, Ms. McCourt was President and Chief Executive Officer of AstraZeneca Canada Inc. from 2011 to 2012 and also held various other roles at AstraZeneca Pharmaceuticals LP, a subsidiary of AstraZeneca plc.
 Ms. McCourt received her B.S. in Biology from Lafayette College.
 Neil Stahl, Ph.D., 62, has been Executive Vice President, Research and Development since January 2015.
-He previously served as Senior Vice President, Research and Development Sciences from January 2007 to December 2014, as Senior Vice President, Preclinical Development and Biomolecular Sciences from December 2000 to December 2007, and as Vice President, Preclinical Development and Biomolecular Sciences from January 2000 to December 2000.
-He joined the Company in 1991.
-Before becoming Vice President, Signal Transduction.
-Dr. Stahl vas Director, Cytokines and Signal Transduction.
-Dr. Stahl received his Ph.D. in Biochemistry from Brandeis University.